TheEuge/youtube-trend-spotter/README.md

 5. **Save/Load JSON**:

-- Click "Download JSON" to save data to the server and download it.
+- Click "Download JSON" to save data from the server and download it.
 - Select a JSON file from the dropdown to load offline data.

 ## Notes